-- 6 Turn the receiver clockwise /4 turn until it stops in proper alignment with the receiver/stock: Sights on top and forearm down. - 7 Release the breech block. - 8 Lock the barrel into position by sliding the barrel lock rearward (Figure 6).
+- 6 Turn the receiver clockwise 1⁄4 turn until it stops in proper alignment with the receiver/stock: Sights on top and forearm down. - 7 Release the breech block.

+Rotate the forearm into position and push the barrel lock rearward.